B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic.md

 <anchor id="rule2" name="rule2"></anchor>
 <step>Characters may not attack or move out of bounds regarding the grid map.</step>
 <anchor id="rule3" name="rule3"></anchor>
-<step>Characters may not move or attack different to the movement/attack pattern as defined by their `CharacterDataModel`.</step>
+<step>Characters may not move or attack different to the movement/attack pattern as defined by their <a href="CharacterDataModel.md">CharacterDataModel</a></step>
 <step>A character may not move to where another character already is (even if they are set to move away during that turn).</step>
 <step>Multiple characters of the same player may not move to the same position.</step>
 <anchor id="rule6" name="rule6"></anchor>